Our playground is a World Heritage Site

 We are an Advanced Eco Certified Tour Operator

-Cruise Whitsundays has Advanced Eco Certification for Camira Sailing Adventure, Great Barrier Reef Adventures, Reefsleep and Whitehaven Beach Day Cruise.
+Cruise Whitsundays has Advanced Eco Certification for Camira Sailing Adventure, Great Barrier Reef Adventures, Reefsleep and the Whitehaven Beach Day Cruises.
 This globally recognised certificate is only given to Australia's leading and most innovative ecotourism products.
 We are committed to achieving best practice, using resources wisely, contributing to the conservation of the environment and helping local communities.
 Visit www.ecotourism.org.au for more info.